vnmr/ss/README.md

 > **"Existing NDAA components fast follow, wrongly size features, or lack support.
 Non-NDAA options add untenable risk.
 Substep's components are the ones we wish we had from prototype to production."** - Substep team after designing and shipping systems in all domains.

 ## About
-Substep is for engineers by engineers with hands on experience at Bay Area, California startup and big tech with hardware, software, integration, manufacturing, and supply chain expertise across critical components and systems for autonomy, unmanned systems and robotics in all domains.
+Substep is for engineers by engineers who have have decades of hands on on experience designing and shipping at Bay Area, California startups and big tech with hardware, software, integration, manufacturing, and supply chain expertise across critical components and systems for autonomy, unmanned systems and robotics in all domains.

 |:--:|:--:|:--:|
 | \+ 1415 812 3326 | info@substep.xyz | Substep LLC|